xframes-project/xframes-website/src/pages/faq.md

 ## What is XFrames?

-XFrames is an open-source library designed to build GPU-accelerated, native-like desktop applications using Node.js, React, and WebAssembly (WASM).
-Unlike traditional frameworks like Electron, XFrames enables DOM-free development, leveraging React Native's Fabric renderer to create fast, cross-platform applications.
-It eliminates the need for a browser runtime, resulting in lightweight and efficient applications.
-It is built to support both native desktop environments and WebAssembly for seamless cross-platform execution, making it an ideal choice for performance-driven projects.
+XFrames is an open-source library designed to build GPU-accelerated, native-like desktop applications using a variety of programming languages, including JavaScript (Node.js), Kotlin, and F#.
+Unlike traditional frameworks like Electron, XFrames enables DOM-free development offering fast, cross-platform performance.
+Over 20 programming languages are supported on the desktop, thanks to custom JNI and C libraries.
+The WASM version requires JavaScript and currently React as well.
+XFrames is ideal for performance-driven projects, supporting both native desktop environments and cross-platform execution.

 ---

 ## What problem does XFrames solve?

 XFrames addresses the performance and resource efficiency challenges commonly associated with desktop application frameworks like Electron.
 While Electron enables rapid development and easy access to the npm ecosystem, it does so at the cost of significant overhead due to bundling a full browser runtime.
 XFrames offers a lightweight alternative, allowing developers to build cross-platform, GPU-accelerated applications without the need for a web browser.
 By focusing on native-like performance and eliminating the DOM, XFrames delivers faster, more resource-efficient applications.
-However, developers must work within the constraints of React Native's Fabric renderer, which means that many existing React packages that depend on the DOM cannot be used.
-That said, libraries with a headless architecture (such as [React Admin](https://marmelab.com/react-admin/)), could be [integrated into an XFrames application](https://marmelab.com/blog/2024/05/22/using-react-admin-with-react-native.html).

 ---